Wit-K/Guide-to-CO2-Reduction/troubleshooting.md

     2. Hydrodynamic turbulence.
     3. Loose connections.
 *   **Suggestion/Diagnosis:**
-    If the oscillation is rhythmic, it often suggests bubble dynamics: bubbles growing and detaching from the electrode surface, changing the effective surface area.
-If the noise is random and sharp, it typically points to an air bubble trapped in the tip of the Reference Electrode, causing the potentiostat to lose its suppposedly constant reference voltage.
+    If the oscillation is rhythmic, it often suggests bubble dynamics: bubbles growing and detaching from the electrode surface, changing the effective surface area; this is actually normal and okay to continue.
+But, if the noise is random and sharp, it typically points to an air bubble trapped in the tip of the Reference Electrode, causing the potentiostat to lose its suppposedly constant reference voltage.

 ---